stabilityprotocol/stability/stability-rpc/README.md

-# pallet-stability-rpc
+# stability-rpc

-This custom pallet extends the functionality of Substrate-based blockchain by providing additional RPC endpoints and features tailored to your specific needs.
+This custom extension extends the functionality of Substrate-based blockchain by providing additional RPC endpoints and features tailored to your specific needs.
 One such feature is the `stability_getSupportedTokens` RPC, which allows developers to access information about supported tokens in the network.

 ## Methods